Thraka/FreeDOS-B/README.md

 * ZeroFill
 * Bootfix
 * TestDisk
+* FIPS
 * LiloPwd
 * CMOSPWD
 * flashrom
-* VGAPaint 386

 ## System Requirements

 * 80386 or higher
-* 24 MB RAM or higher
+* 32 MB RAM or higher
 * PATA CD/DVD/Blu-Ray driver
-* VGA or higher (for Blocek that is in FreeDOS and VGAPaint 386)
-* Mouse (for Blocek that is in FreeDOS and VGAPaint 386)
+* SVGA (for Blocek those is in FreeDOS)

 ## Known Issues

-* If booting on multi optical drive computer, empty drivers are caused question by operating system to you.
 * Native SATA inferance not supported.

-* Turkish F keyboard not supported.
+## How to Compile

+* FreeDOS B uses mkisofs.
+You should in Linux for compiling.
+For compiling, you should run build.sh. mkisofs outputs FreeDOS_B.iso that is optical disc image file for FreeDOS B.